 - Last year purchased a apartment without my wife's name on the ownership paperwork.
 My conveyancer claimed it is because she was not in the mortgage with Platform.
 I'm wondering is there any way that I can add her name on the documents at HM Land Registry?

-- My Platform home loan we jointly entered into with ex, he has agreed to be removed and put the house in my name alone.
-Platform have consented to the transfer of equity to my individual name.
-Do Platform call my employer to verify my salary?
+- My Platform mortgage is in joint names with ex, who is agreeable to be removed and put the house in my name alone.
+Platform will permit the transfer of equity to me solely.
+Do Platform call my company to check my salary?

 Please confirm the person to be removed from the title deeds will not reside at the property after the transfer of equity has been formalised?

 We need you to supply the National Insurance Number(s) of all the new owners (required for completion of the Stamp Duty Land Tax Form)